You’ve decided to learn day trading. Great. But here’s the question nobody warns you about early enough: which market are you actually going to trade?

 Key Takeaway: Learn to trade the underlying market (stocks or futures) before adding options to your toolkit.

-Will the PDT rule really be eliminated?
+Has the PDT rule been eliminated?

 Disclaimer